parjun585/Visualization-Projects-/HR Analytics Dashboard/readme.md

+### HR Data Analytics portfolio project that deals with HR KPIs like Performance tracking, attrition rate.
+Project involved cleaning, transforming data and visualizing it to create a dashboard.
+I have used the MS Excel and Power BI's Query Editor for data cleaning and preprocessing and dashboard.

-# Here are some basic points after understanding the HR Analytics Dashboard:
+## Here are some basic points after understanding the HR Analytics Dashboard:

 ### Overall Attrition:
 - Total Employees: 1470